 The MSc Playwriting programme at the University of Edinburgh is led by award-winning playwright Nicola McCartney (Lifeboat, Heritage, Standing Wave) and focuses on the craft of writing for performance, as well as on how a script would play out in real space and time in front of an audience.

-The programme is taught through a combination of seminars, workshops, independent study, one to one supervision and professional master-classes led by some of Europe's leading playwrights and theatre artists.
-There will also be regular theatre visits.
+The programme can be followed full-time over one year, or part-time over two years, taught through a combination of seminars, workshops and one to one supervision.
+The course also contains professional master-classes by some of Europe's leading playwrights and theatre artists.

-The academic year will culminate in a public, professional reading of the students' work-in-progress at the Edinburgh Fringe Festival.
+The academic year will culminate in a public, professional reading of writers' work-in-progress at the internationally renowned Edinburgh Fringe Festival.

 Playwrights' Studio, Scotland manage practical aspects of the programme, including script development workshops and public readings of the students' work.